probcomp/GenTraceKernelDSL.jl/UpdateSpecs.md

 ## Interface for writing compatible UpdateSpec types

-For an `UpdateSpecLeaf` subtype to be compatible with the kernel DSL, it must implemenent `GenTraceKernelDSL.undualize` and `GenTraceKernelDSL.incorporate_regenerate_constraints!`.
+For an `UpdateSpecLeaf` subtype to be compatible with the kernel DSL, it must implemenent:
+- `GenTraceKernelDSL.undualize`
+- `GenTraceKernelDSL.incorporate_regenerate_constraints!`
+- `GenTraceKernelDSL.dualized_values`

 `undualize(updatespec)` should convert any value within the spec from a `Dual` value to a regular value.  (`undualize` can be called on a choicemap to help with this.)